nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_lists_for_message_structure.md.md

 |Problems - linked problems not relating to the primary query|717711000000103| Problems |Related problems|
 |Problems - uncategorised data related to problems |826501000000100| Miscellaneous record | Miscalaneous data related to problems|

-NB lists are also used to structure consultations, how this works is detailed here **Add link to List use in consultations**

-## Using lists to respond to queries for consultations
+## Using secondary lists to respond to queries for consultations and problems

 Represnting data that is returned in relation to both consultations and problems requires a response that is able to return multiple types of data .
 A response to a query about consultations or problems may contain any type of clinical data that can be entered into a GP system.